-Pope Francis Criticizes Trump Administration Over Migrant Family Separations
+Pope Francis Criticizes Trump Administration Over Immigrant Family Separations

 Pope Francis has added his voice to those criticizing the Trump administration’s “zero tolerance” policy that has resulted in the separation of families at the Mexican border.